Bluetti Elite 200 V2 vs Ecoflow Delta 2 Max

 Continuous AC Output and Power Lifting/X-Boost Modes

-The Bluetti Elite 200 V2 can pump out 3000W of continuous AC power, more than enough for most heavy appliances.
+The Bluetti Elite 200 V2 can pump out 3000W of continuous AC power, making it a premier 3000w power station for heavy appliances.

-EcoFlow’s Delta 2 Max is no slouch either, running 2400W as standard and stretching to 3400W in X-Boost mode—ideal for handling high-surge gear without hassle.
+EcoFlow’s Delta 2 Max is no slouch either, running 2400W as standard—surpassing a typical 1500w power station—and stretching to 3400W in X-Boost mode—ideal for handling high-surge gear without hassle.

 Base Watt-Hours and Expandability Options

 The Elite packs a 2048Wh battery.
-It’s fixed, so what you see is what you get.
+It’s fixed, so what you see is what you get, providing energy storage similar to a 200ah power station.

 The Delta 2 Max also starts at 2048Wh, but it can expand with extra batteries—handy if you think your energy needs might grow over time.